Tedydev-web/CrudElite/README.md

-# CrudEliteNet - Crud in Asp.Net Core MVC C# Web App 🚀
+# CrudNetElite - Crud in Asp.Net Core MVC C# Web App 🚀

 ## What is Crud?